ZEISS/precise-ui/README.md

 Visual snapshots are located in `/integration/__image_snapshots__`.

-When the testing runs it renders components from `[componentName]/Example.md`, makes screenshots and compares them to the previous verison screenshots.
+When the testing runs it renders components from `[componentName]/Example.md`, makes screenshots and compares them to the previous version screenshots.

 To run the testing locally Docker should be installed.